 What Can Solution Focused Therapy Help You With?

-There are many forms of therapy to help those with their problems, and today we'll be looking at one of them.
-Solution-Focused Brief Therapy, or SFBT, is a somewhat recent form of therapy that, as the name suggests, looks at solutions rather than just the problems alone.
-In this article, we'll break down how SFBT works and how it can benefit you.
+There are many forms of therapy to help people with self-improvement and problem-solving.
+Solution-focused brief therapy, or SFBT, is a somewhat recent form of therapy that looks at solutions rather than just problems.
+In this article, we'll explain how SFBT works and how it can benefit you.

 Find the solutions you’re looking for with an online therapist